ropensci/phruta/README.md

 `phruta` is also able to perform basic phylogenetic inference under `RAxML` on the resulting sequence alignments.
 The current release allows users to conduct tree dating based on secondary calibrations. `phruta` is essentially a wrapper for alternative R packages and software.

+## How is `phruta` different?

+`phruta` has two core functions.
+The main applications of these functions is briefly outlined below:

+- `sq.retrieve`: This function downloads sequences from genbank (nucleotide database) for particular taxa (taxonomic groups or particular species) and a list of genes.

+- `sq.curate()`: After sequences are downloaded from genbank, this function curates sequences within each of the examined genes by detecting sequence outliers and by using taxonomic information.

+In addition to these two main functions, users will be able to align the downloaded sequences, infer phylogenetic trees, and calibrate phylogenies using additional functions in `phruta`.

 ## Why use `phruta`?

 `phruta` simplifies the phylogenetic pipeline, increases reproducibility, and helps organizing information used to infer molecular phylogenies.